-The Company has a single reportable geographic segment, Canada, and all of the Company's property, plant and equipment are located in Canada except for its exploration license in Israel.
-During the six months ended June 30, 2011, the consortium commenced seismic testing on the property and the Company has expensed \$661 relating to the cash calls associated with the seismic testing.
+The Company has a single reportable geographic segment, Canada, and all of the Company's property, plant and equipment are located in Canada, except for its exploration license in Israel.
+During the year ended December 31, 2011, the consortium commenced seismic testing on the property and the Company has expensed \$695 relating to the seismic testing on the block.

-The internal reporting provided to the management of the Company's assets, liabilities and performance is prepared on a consistent basis with the measurement and recognition principles of IFRS.
-There were no changes in the reportable segments during the six months ended June 30, 2011.
+The internal reporting provided to management of the Company's assets, liabilities, and performance is prepared on a consistent basis with the measurement and recognition principles of IFRS.
+There were no changes in the reportable segments during the year ended December 31, 2011.

-As at June 30, 2011, the Company has a diversified portfolio of investments where no single investment accounts for more than 10% of the portfolio.
+As at December 31, 2011, the Company has a diversified portfolio of investments where no single investment accounts for more than 10% of the portfolio.
 The Company also has a diversified base of investors.
 There were no shareholders who each held more than 10% of the Company's common shares.